AlanAyy/FEH-Duels/README.md

 ## aaaaaaaaaaaaaaa

 To Do List:
+- [ ] Bug-test Specials (cooldown charges might have to get flipped).
 - [ ] Turn individual stats into a single stat array (this is gonna involve so much cleanup omg).
 - [ ] Make everything NOT revolve around the Unit lol (more of a quality-of-life fix than anything).